PlatzKiecker/templates/documentation/project_documentation/component_template.md

 ## Introduction

-Provide an overview of the project, its purpose, and any relevant background information.
+Provide an overview of the component, its purpose, and any relevant background information.

 ## Project Structure

-Describe the structure of the project, including directories, main files, and their purposes.
+Describe the structure of the component, including directories, main files, and their purposes.

 ## Installation

-Provide instructions on how to install the project, including any dependencies.
+Provide instructions on how to install the component, including any dependencies.

 ## Usage

-Explain how to use the project, including code examples and any necessary command-line interface (CLI) commands.
+Explain how to use the component, including code examples and any necessary command-line interface (CLI) commands.

 ## Configuration